 Last night, I decided to take myself for a walk.
 With Paris, whilst I feel like I know my way around, I still at times don’t know how to connect the areas.
 This isn’t the reason I took the Metro from Gare du Nord to Jussie, upon arrival.
 The reason I took the Metro was because it was time I took the step to not walk and train myself in the French underground system.
 The strange thing is that it didn’t feel strange.
 It felt normal, regular, natural.
 Similar to getting on at home, going to Liverpool Street and taking the Circle Line to King’s Cross before walking to the Eurostar departure lounge.
 A familiarity filled with excitement.
 Each and every time.
 Next time I am here, which will be in December, I won’t need to bring all the luggage with me as my stay will be shorter – especially as I have theatre tickets booked for the end of that week.
 There will be very little scope for expansion.
 Although I can’t fully rule it out.
 I booked tickets for Moulin Rouge, the musical.
 Based on the film, not the venue in Montmartre.

-My big, heavy holdall – that doubles up as a backpack and a trolly on wheels – and my large leather writing bag were both going to get heavy.
+My big, heavy holdall – that doubles as a backpack and a trolly on wheels – plus my large leather writing bag were both going to get heavy.
 My strength from the remains of my London Half Marathon induced chest infection hadn’t restored and the rush to get to St. Pancras in order to sit and wait for two hours meant that I had half forgone lunch.
 I had a hot dog but woofed it down so quick I don’t think I had a chance to process the nutritional benefits that I may have ordinarily gained from it.
-My half-eaten packet of custard creams was left on my writing desk as I was unsure as to a). if I’d be allowed through security with them and b). what state they would be in by the time I got onto the train.
+My half-eaten packet of custard creams was left on my writing desk as I was unsure as to a) if I’d be allowed through security with them and b) what state they would be in by the time I got onto the train.

 I had no cash on me and the ticket machines were busy.
 Being an Englishman in Paris, I didn’t wish to enquire how to use them so I patiently waited in line rather than go to a ticket window.
 It turns out that they were all closed anyway.
 It also turns out that the ticket machines didn’t take contactless payment, either.
 Luckily, I had my bank card almost to hand.
 With the minimum of physical fuss and exertion, I pulled my wallet out of my little sling pack that was secured across my waist.
 Naturally, being security conscious, my bank card was in a pocket in my jacket.
 Which was in my locked big, heavy holdall.
 But that was fine.
 Except I couldn’t find the key in my large leather writing bag for a while.
 With the key found, the bag unlocked and the jacket removed, I was able to extract the bank card and be ready to use it as I approached the machine.
 All that was left was to quell the adrenaline enough so that I could manipulate the touch screen and get it to display English for me.